-Management decision on impairment of refinery assets are disclosed in Note 23.
+The Company recognized impairment losses in 2021 and 2020 are disclosed in Note 23.

 32. Significant accounting judgments, estimates and assumptions (continued)

 32.2.
 Critical judgements in applying the Company's accounting policies (continued)

 ii) Taxes

 A certain degree of judgment is required in determining the provision for income taxes, as there are certain transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.